 204 negative bias in D2 when including authors from the USA and China in analyses.
 We

-205 therefore conducted all analyses both with and without authors forom these two countries.
+205 therefore conducted all analyses both with and without authors from these two countries.

 206 We also repeated all analyses with Shannon’s Index, which is somewhat less sensitive to